 They were quickly greeted by the sound of venomous laughter, both that of a boy and a girl.
 Sure enough, the two stepped out of the entryway and into the open, their green CLA uniforms immediately defining themselves and their wearers under the light.
 "You're impressed...?" the female repeated as she and her comrade stared down the two Black Knight officers with beastly intent.
 "On the contrary, it is we who should be impressed..."

 She then added with her own smirk.
 "That you didn't sense us sooner."

 "Indeed.
 We projected ourselves to such an extent, a child could have sensed our approach." the male said as well, who held the same predatory gaze as his twin.
 "For people that fashion themselves as 'knights', you are lacking warriors."

 Despite the fact they were seemingly cornered, neither Rai nor Alfred seemed deterred.
 "So this is the famous Tianshou Team..."
-Rai said, looking over the gold uniforms again.
+Rai exclaimed.
 "Followers of Li, protectors of Tianzi, so-called Heavenly Beasts."

 "Correct, Major," the female acknowledged, before proceeding with an overly dramatic bow.
 "I'm Captain Yu Yin, Tianshou Three.
 And beside me is my brother Captain Yu Bai, Tianshou Two."

 "Charmed," Bai stated in turn, the expression on his face being anything but.
 He then looked toward Alfred.
 "That's what you Britannians say when attempting to be courteous, right Mr. Glaston?"